 Oysters: Nature's water filters

-Individual oysters can filter 150 litres of water a day … enough to fill a bathtub every second day.
+Individual oysters can filter 150 litres of water a day … enough to fill a bathtub every two days.

 We all think of oysters as expensive culinary delicacies but in the early 19th century, native oysters were so common in Melbourne’s Port Phillip Bay they were in fact a staple food source for the general population.